 Employers are getting a little sloppy these days when informing job applicants they haven’t been chosen.
-Too many organizations neglect sending a rejection notice entirely, and others do it haphazardly or impersonally.
+Too many organizations neglect to send a rejection notice entirely, and others do it haphazardly or impersonally.

 So what should hiring managers do when it comes time to say “thanks, but no thanks”?
 Here are some points to include in rejection letters or e-mails: